seamile/ImgSearch/README.md

 [🇬🇧 English](#imgsearch) ⇌ [🇨🇳 中文](#imgsearch-图像搜索引擎)

-ImgSearch is a lightweight image search engine that supports image-to-image search and text description search.
-Built on [TinyCLIP](https://github.com/wkcn/TinyCLIP)  and [HNSWlib](https://github.com/nmslib/hnswlib), it is fast, low resource usage, and can run on 2GB memory devices.
-It can be used as a standalone search engine or integrated into other systems as a Python library.
+ImgSearch is a lightweight image search engine that supports image-to-image and text-to-image searches.
+Built on [TinyCLIP](https://github.com/wkcn/TinyCLIP) and [HNSWlib](https://github.com/nmslib/hnswlib), it's fast and resource-efficient, running on devices with just 2GB of RAM.
+Use it standalone or integrate it as a Python library.

 ## Features

-- [x] Image-to-image search: Upload query image to quickly find similar images
+- [x] Search by image: Upload a query image to find similar ones quickly
-- [x] Text-to-image search: Search for related images through natural language descriptions
+- [x] Search by text: Find images matching natural language descriptions
-- [x] Image similarity comparison: Calculate similarity score (0-100%) between two images
+- [x] Image similarity comparison: Compute similarity scores (0-100%) between two images
-- [x] Batch image addition: Support single files or folders (recursive addition), automatically skip duplicates
+- [x] Batch image addition: Add single files or folders (recursive), skipping duplicates automatically
 - [x] Multi-database support: Create and manage multiple independent image libraries
-- [x] Similarity threshold filtering: Search results can set minimum similarity (e.g., ≥80%)
+- [x] Similarity threshold filtering: Filter search results by minimum similarity (e.g., ≥80%)

 ## Installation

 ### Standard Installation

+ImgSearch relies on TinyCLIP models (built on OpenCLIP), which require PyTorch.
+The standard installation automatically pulls in the CUDA version of PyTorch.
+This is recommended for users with NVIDIA GPUs to speed up image inference.

 ```shell
 pip install imgsearch